Naimeesh/pulumi/ts/docker/multi/README.md

 To run this example, make sure [Docker](https://docs.docker.com/engine/installation/) is installed and running.

 ## Running the App
+0. Works only on wsl or linux machines on windows it gives error  Error initializing Docker client: protocol not available
 1. Create a new stack:

     ```